 No one was ever supposed to see the letters except Lara Jean.
 They were never meant for anyone else.
 With all of her feelings laid bare for these five boys, Lara Jean isn’t sure how to go back to the girl she used to be before the letters were delivered in To All the Boys I’ve Loved Before (2014) by Jenny Han.

-To All the Boys I’ve Loved Before is a delightful breathe of fresh air.
+To All the Boys I’ve Loved Before is a delightful breath of fresh air.

 Lara Jean is a realistic, immediately endearing heroine.
 She, like so many of us, walks a thin line between confident self-assurance and moments of doubt.
 Although (hopefully) most readers will not find themselves in the same situation, Lara Jean’s story remains totally approachable.

 In addition to an original, well-paced story, Han thoughtfully addresses issues of racial identity and family dynamics.
 Although part of a duology, the story is fairly well-contained with just the right blend of closure and hints of things to come.
 To All the Boys I’ve Loved Before is a subtle, flawless read.
 Highly recommended.

 Possible Pairings: Bookishly Ever After by Isabel Bandeira, The Beauty of the Moment by Tanaz Bhatena, A Week of Mondays by Jessica Brody, Tell Me Three Things by Julie Buxbaum, Love and Other Perishable Items by Laura Buzo, Nothing But the Truth (And a Few White Lies) by Justina Chen, Better Off Friends by Elizabeth Eulberg, I Wanna Be Where You Are by Kristina Forest, The Year My Sister Got Lucky by Aimee Friedman, I Believe in a Thing Called Love by Maurene Goo, Life by Committee by Corey Ann Haydu, The Key to the Golden Firebird by Maureen Johnson, Undercover by Beth Kephart, Shuffle, Repeat by Jen Klein, The Museum of Heartbreak by Meg Leder, The Boyfriend List by E. Lockhart, When Dimple Met Rishi by Sandhya Menon, Love and Other Foreign Words by Erin McCahan, Analee in Real Life by Janelle Milanes, Isla and the Happily Ever After by Stephanie Perkins, This Song Will Save Your Life by Leila Sales, The Unwritten Rule by Elizabeth Scott, The Edge of Falling by Rebecca Serle